 Vector tile layers reference a set of cached vectors and the information for rendering the vectors.
 Data in vector tile layers is stored in individual layers containing geometry, attributes, and styles.
 Styling information is stored separately from the tile geometry and attributes, and more than one style can be defined.
-This means that one set of vector tiles may be styled numerous ways without having to generate a new cache for each style.
-This saves space and speeds up the process for creating new map styles.
-Accessing vectors as precreated tiles also improves performance.
+This means that one set of vector tiles can be styled numerous ways without having to generate a new cache for each style.
+This saves space and speeds up the process of creating map styles.
+Accessing vectors as separate tile layers also improves performance.

 Build and publish a vector tile package

-You can use ArcGIS Pro 1.2 or later to build vector tiles for a map and store them in an easily transferrable vector tile package (.vtpk) file.
-You can share a vector tile package from ArcGIS Pro to your portal and publish the uploaded vector tile package as a tile layer.
+You can use ArcGIS Pro 1.2 or later to build vector tiles for a map and store them in an easily transferrable vector tile package file (.vtpk).
+You can share a vector tile package from ArcGIS Pro to your organization and publish the uploaded vector tile package as a tile layer.

 - Browse to the location of the vector tile package file (.vtpk).